 - 1. Meaning of Acceptance: Consent to the offer.
 When the person to whom proposal is made signifies his assent thereto, the proposal is said to be accepted. - 2.
-Rules: - (a) Acceptance should come from an offer, - (b) It can be made only by the offeree, - (c) Should be made before the lapse of the offer, - (d) Performance of conditions of offer = acceptance, - (e) Acceptance should be for the exact terms of the offer.
-Any variation becomes counter offer, - (f) Acceptance should be communicated, - (g) Silence ≠ Acceptance.
-Exception Offeree by his previous conduct has indicated that silence amounts to his acceptance, - (h) Acceptance shall be as per prescribed mode, and - (i) Acceptance to be made within the specified time. - 3.
-William Anson's saying: Acceptance is to a proposal what a lighted match-stick is to a train of gun-powder. - 4.
+Rules: - (a) Acceptance should come from an offer, - (b) It can be made only by the offeree, - (c) Should be made before the lapse of the offer, - (d) Performance of conditions of offer = acceptance,

+(e) Acceptance should be for the exact terms of the offer.
+Any variation becomes counter offer,

+(f) Acceptance should be communicated,

+(g) Silence \neq Acceptance.
+Exception - Offeree by his previous conduct has indicated that silence amounts to his acceptance,

+(h) Acceptance shall be as per prescribed mode, and

+(i) Acceptance to be made within the specified time.

+- 3. William Anson's saying: Acceptance is to a proposal what a lighted match-stick is to a train of gun-powder. - 4.
 Special terms and conditions must be communicated in some reasonable manner.
 There should be reasonable notice of such conditions on the face of the document, else acceptor is not bound. - 5.
 Contracts over the phone: Duty of the acceptor to ensure/confirm that his message is duly received by the offeror.

-Commu nication of Offer and Acceptance [Sec 4] Communication of The communication of offer is complete when it comes to the Offer knowledge of the person to whom it is made. (i) Communication of In case of acceptance made by post, the proposer becomes bound by Acceptance as against the acceptance as soon as the properly addressed and stamped letter of the proposer acceptance is duly posted even if such letter of acceptance is lost or Complete delayed in post. (ii) Communication of In case of acceptance made by post, the acceptor becomes bound by the Acceptance as against acceptance only when the letter of acceptance is actually received by the acceptor proposer.
+Communication of Offer and Acceptance [Sec 4] Communication of The communication of offer is complete when it comes to the Offer knowledge of the person to whom it is made. (i) Communication of In case of acceptance made by post, the proposer becomes bound by Acceptance as against the acceptance as soon as the properly addressed and stamped letter of the proposer acceptance is duly posted even if such letter of acceptance is los Complete delayed in post. (ii) Communication of nication of In case of acceptance made by post, the acceptor becomes bound by the Acceptance as against acceptance only when the letter of acceptance is actually received the acceptor proposer.
 Complete

-Revoc ation of Offer and Acceptance [Sec 5] Meaning of Revocation The term 'revocation' means 'taking back' or 'withdrawal'.
+Revocation of Offer and Acceptance [Sec 5] Meaning of Revocation The term 'revocation' means 'taking back' or 'withdrawal'.
 Time Limit within which Offer can be Revoked An offer can be revoked at any time before the letter of acceptance is duly posted by the acceptor.
-Time Limit within which Acceptance can be Revoked An acceptance can be revoked at any time before the letter of acceptance is actually received by the proposer.
-No Revocation in Case of Contract over Telephone or Telex of fax In case of contracts over telephone or telex or fax, the question of revocation does not arise because there is instantaneous communication of the offer and its acceptance (i.e. the offer is made and accepted at the same time).
+Time Limit within which Acceptance can be Revoked No Revocation in Case acceptance is actually received by the proposer. of Contract over Telephone or Telex of fax In case of contracts over telephone or telex or fax, the question of revocation does not arise because there is instantaneous communication of the offer and its acceptance (i.e. the offer is made and accepted at the same time).
 When communication of revocation complete?
-Person revoking (offeror/ acceptor) - when it is put into course of transmission.
-Person receiving the letter of revocation (either offeror/ acceptor) - When he receives such letter of revocation.
+Person revoking (offeror/ acceptor) - when it is put into course of transmission.Person receiving the letter of revocation (either offeror/ acceptor) - When he receives such letter of revocation.
 Lapse of offer - [Section 6] (a) Revocation of offer, (b) Rejection of offer, (c) Acceptance not made within a stipulated time or reasonable time, (d) Non fulfillment of conditions by the acceptor, (e) Death or insanity of offeror or offeree before acceptance, (f) Acceptance not in prescribed mode, (g) Cross and counter offers, and (h) Change in law or circumstances